Rubber cement

-Rubber cement (cow gum in British English) is an adhesive made from elastic polymers (typically latex) mixed in a solvent such as acetone, hexane, heptane or toluene to keep it fluid enough to be used.
+Rubber cement (cow gum in British English) (also referred to as AP glue) is an adhesive made from elastic polymers (typically latex) mixed in a solvent such as acetone, hexane, heptane or toluene to keep it fluid enough to be used.
 This makes it part of the class of drying adhesives: as the solvents quickly evaporate, the rubber solidifies, forming a strong yet flexible bond.

 Composition

 Rubber cement is simply a mixture of solid rubber in a volatile solvent that will dissolve it.
 When the cement is applied, the solvent evaporates, leaving the rubber as the adhesive.
 Almost any rubber (pre-vulcanized or not) can be used.
 The rubbers used might be natural rubber, gum mastic or gum arabic.
 Early solvents used included chloroform and benzene.
 A small percentage of alcohol is often added to the mix.

 In the United States, current formulations include n-heptane.
 In the United Kingdom, a product called Marabu-Fixogum uses acetone, while a product called Copydex uses ammonia.

 Many special compositions include hardeners and/or vulcanizing agents designed to improve the cohesion of the rubber.
 Water-based formulae, often stabilised by ammonia, are also available.